8 The Merger

 Carsonella is so reduced that some biologists have questioned whether it should still be called a living organism.
 It is closer to an organelle – a piece of cellular machinery, maintained by the host, performing a specific biochemical task, unable to exist in any other context.

-8.3.3 The borrowed factory: Elysia chlorotica
+8.5.3 The borrowed factory: Elysia chlorotica

 Between the deep-sea vent and the psyllid gut, there are stranger partnerships.
 Consider the sea slug Elysia chlorotica, a small, leaf-shaped mollusk that grazes on algae in the tidal marshes and shallow coastal waters of eastern North America.

 When E. chlorotica feeds, it does something unusual.
 It punctures algal cells and sucks out the contents, digesting most of the cellular material.
 But it does not digest the chloroplasts – the photosynthetic organelles.
 Instead, it captures them intact and incorporates them into the cells lining its own digestive tract.
 There, surrounded by animal tissue, the stolen chloroplasts continue to function.
 They absorb light, split water, fix carbon.
-The sea slug photosynthesizes.11
+The sea slug photosynthesizes.15

 E. chlorotica is a living thought experiment: what does the early stage of chloroplast acquisition look like?
 Perhaps something like this – a predator that learns to keep its prey’s machinery running, harvesting the products, and gradually becoming dependent on them.

-8.3.4 The perfect commune: the three-way lichen
+8.5.4 The perfect commune: the three-way lichen

 If Ruthia is the early stage and Carsonella is the late stage, then lichens represent something else: the fully realized partnership, stable and successful, maintained not by genomic erosion but by ecological complementarity.

 A lichen is not a single organism.
 It is a composite: a fungus (the mycobiont) that provides the structural scaffold, intertwined with one or more photosynthetic partners.
 In the simplest lichens, the partner is a green alga that performs photosynthesis, converting light and CO\(_2\) into organic carbon that feeds the fungus.
-But in the most sophisticated lichens, there is a third partner: a cyanobacterium that fixes atmospheric nitrogen, supplying the nutrient that neither the fungus nor the alga can obtain on its own.12
+But in the most sophisticated lichens, there is a third partner: a cyanobacterium that fixes atmospheric nitrogen, supplying the nutrient that neither the fungus nor the alga can obtain on its own.16

-8.4 Oases in the dark
+8.6 Oases in the dark

-8.5 The pattern
+8.7 The pattern

 Ruthia still has a complete genome.
 Carsonella has lost most of hers.
 Mitochondria have transferred the vast majority of their genes to the host nucleus and retained only a handful – just enough to build the core machinery of the electron transport chain, the very apparatus that made the partnership worthwhile in the first place.
 Chloroplasts tell the same story: once free-living cyanobacteria, now organelles with shrunken genomes, dependent on the host for most of their proteins.

-The trajectory is always the same.
-A free-living organism enters a host – by predation, by accident, by mutual convenience.
+The early stages of the trajectory are common: a free-living organism enters a host – by predation, by accident, by mutual convenience.
 If the partnership is beneficial, both partners persist.
 Over time, the symbiont loses genes it no longer needs, because the host supplies the missing functions.
 Each lost gene tightens the bond.
-The symbiont becomes dependent.
-The host reorganizes around the symbiont’s contributions.
-Eventually, the line between “two organisms” and “one organism with internal compartments” blurs and then vanishes.
+Many symbioses stall at this stage – deeply dependent, genomically eroded, but not organelles.
+The final steps – evolving a protein-import system, integrating into host cell division, transferring regulatory control to the host nucleus – have occurred only a handful of times.
+But when they did, the line between “two organisms” and “one organism with internal compartments” vanished.
+That is the mechanism that built the eukaryotic cell.

-8.6 The merger itself
+8.8 The merger itself

 We can now reconstruct the event – or rather, the long process – that created the eukaryotic cell.